Programme Evaluation and Planning (PEP) Process

 • Via links embedded within the PEP template itself.

-• Via the following link: Academic Evaluation Dashboard.
+• Via the following link: Programme Evaluation Dashboard.

 As always you will Filter the dashboard to show the data you require for your programme, then snip and paste this into the appropriate KEQ question in the PEP template.

-The EP process retains similarity with previous PEP process by:
+The PEP process retains similarity with previous PEP process by:

 • requiring a PEP Report only (No interim PEP Report)